 Evelyn is the Project Director for the Alhambra Source.
 She graduated from the University of Southern California with a B.A. in Urban Applied Anthropology, a minor in Business Administration, and a masters degree in Public Administration at the USC Price School for Public Policy.
 With interest in civic engagement and social justice, she extends her role by being involved in her city government as a volunteer commissioner, and as an appointed commissioner in her local public school district.
 She lives in Monterey Park.

 Dominic Tovar, Community Outreach Manager

-Dominic Tovar is the Community Outreach Coordinator for the Alhambra Source.
+Dominic Tovar is the Community Outreach Manager for the Alhambra Source.
 As a San Gabriel High School alumnus, he received his B.A. in Literature and Digital Media at UCSC.
 By stimulating local engagement and coordinating events, Dominic supports the Alhambra Source foster the diverse linguistic communities in the Alhambra-area.

 Sandra Ball-Rokeach: Principal Investigator, Alhambra Project and Metamorphosis Project- As a veteran Professor in the Annenberg School for Communication and Journalism, Sandra has been a PI on numerous research grants, and brings decades of experience researching how communication flows sustain and transform the social fabrics of diverse urban communities in Los Angeles.
 Sandra has provided research leadership, managing a team of doctoral students, to ensure that Alhambra Source continues to be responsive to its mission and informed by the community’s communication needs.